 Preference will be given to faculty who have not received a PIL grant.
 Requests for ongoing support for the same project previously supported by PIL grants are not encouraged.

-Application Deadlines: September 15 for Fall and J-Terms; February 15 for Spring Term; April 15 for Summer Term (funds are available after July 1).
+Application Deadlines: September 15 for Fall and J-Terms; February 15 for Spring Term; April 15 for Summer Term (funds available after July 1) or following academic year.

 Final Report Deadline: Final Report is due October 1 of the year following completion of the project.